Minimum car insurance coverage requirements in each state

 - Uninsured/Underinsured motorist coverage (UM/UIM): Uninsured and underinsured motorist coverage offer financial protection in the event that you get into an accident with a driver who is uninsured or does not have enough coverage to pay for your losses.

-- Personal injury protection (PIP): Personal injury protection is a requirement in states that have no-fault laws.
-If you get into an accident, PIP can pay for your medical bills, lost wages, rehab costs and related expenses, regardless of who caused the accident.
+- Personal injury protection coverage (PIP): Personal injury protection is a requirement in states that have no-fault laws.
+If you get into an accident, PIP can pay for your medical bills, lost wages, rehabilitation costs and related expenses, regardless of who caused the accident.
 This coverage can also be purchased in some at-fault states.

 The minimum amount of coverage allowed per person and per accident is different depending on your location.
 To find the exact minimum coverage requirements in your state, you can visit your state’s department of insurance website or contact your auto insurer.